Far Horizons offers 14 participants an extraordinary 17-day archaeological sojourn that includes nine UNESCO World Heritage Sites.

 Depart on a flight bound for Istanbul, Türkiye.

-Arrive Istanbul and transfer to the historic area of the city, a UNESCO World Heritage Site.
+Arrive in Istanbul and transfer to the historic area of the city, a UNESCO World Heritage Site.
 After a light lunch, visit Aya Sofya, among the first churches of Christianity, begun in the 2nd century AD by Constantine the Great.
 One of the great buildings of the world, it served as the cathedral of Constantinople and was the center of the Byzantine Empire for almost a thousand years.

-Walk to the Hippodrome, scene of Byzantine chariot races, athletic events, victory celebrations and executions, and the Museum of Turkish and Islamic Arts.
+Walk to the Hippodrome, the scene of Byzantine chariot races, athletic events, victory celebrations and executions, and the Museum of Turkish and Islamic Arts.
 Housed within a 16th-century palace built by the brother-in-law of Sultan Suleyman, the museum contains the world’s richest collection of 13th to 20th-century hand-knotted Turkish carpets and an ethnographic section depicting objects used in everyday Turkish life.

 Then it’s on to the Mosque of Sultan Ahmet I, known to foreigners as the Blue Mosque.
 Built partly on the site once occupied by the Byzantine imperial palace, it is one of the city’s most prominent landmarks.
 The shrine took seven years to build, is surrounded by six fluted minarets, and has an enormous central dome supported by four huge freestanding pillars and six fluted minarets.
 The interior walls are covered with stunning hand-crafted Iznik tiles from the 17th century which give the mosque its name.